This Post may contain Affiliate Links. Please read our Disclosure for legal jargon.

 1. First, remove any standing water from the sink with the help of a bucket.

-2. Put some rubber gloves on for safety and pour a cup of baking soda in the drain.
+2. Put some rubber gloves on for safety and pour a cup of baking soda into the drain.
 You can also use a spoon to force it on the drain.

 3. Put a stopper in the sink and pour a cup of vinegar over the baking soda.
 Leave the solution there for at least 5 minutes.